 Strategy: Decide when someday is.

 Here’s how it works.
 You come across something and think “I might need this someday.”
-Ask yourself, “realistically, *when* will I need this?”
+Ask yourself, “realistically, when will I need this?”
 If you can’t come up with a definite answer then assign an arbitrary date up to six months out in the future.
 Put the item in a box, write the date on the outside of the box, and move on.
-If the “someday” (the date on the box) comes and goes and you haven’t needed the item … you are now free to send it off to a happier place.
+If the “someday” (the date on the box) comes and goes and you haven’t needed the item, you are now free to send it off to a happier place.
 Ah, doesn’t that feel good?
 What I’m describing here is the concept of an incubator.
 I used this concept when organizing kitchen utensils and even when I was decluttering some old car keys.